Chandler Water Quality at a Glance

 Conserve Water

 Follow Chandler’s water conservation guidelines including desert-friendly landscaping, efficient irrigation practices, and leak detection.
-Take advantage of rebate programs for water-efficient fixtures and appliances.
+Take advantage of rebate programmes for water-efficient fixtures and appliances to help preserve Arizona’s precious water resources for future generations.

 Consider Home Filtration